Ergodic behaviors in reversible 3-state cellular automata: Class II

 \textbf{Subdiffusive Transport with $z=3$}.
 Some chaotic models in Class IIa exhibit a slower decay of correlators than the diffusive $1/z=1/2$.
 An example of such a subdiffusive model is the cellular automaton with rule 45621378.
 This model is $\mathcal{P}$ and $\mathcal{C}\mathcal{T}$ symmetric.

 The model has three local extensive charges: two with a density of support 1 and one with a support of 4.
 From the local update rule, two independent charge densities of range 1 can be identified, namely, $q_1^{(1)}= [+]-[-]$ and $q_2^{(1)}= [\varnothing]$.
 These conserved quantities correspond to the conservation of the total number of each `particle' species.
-To investigate the transport of these charges, we calculate the correlation function of their densities.
 In Figure~\ref{fig:corr_45621378} we demonstrate the transport of the charges.

 Due to $\mathcal{P}$ symmetry, the correlation function is symmetric with respect to $x \rightarrow -x$.
 For the density of the first charge, the correlator has a central peak, which corresponds to subdiffusive transport $\hat{C}(0,t) \sim t^{-1/3}$ and additional propagating sound modes.
 The correlator of the density of the second charge $D(x,t)$ decays with the dynamical exponent $z=2$.
 It also exhibits a pair of sound modes.